Pre-College Engineering

 Partner Programs

 The ASPIRE ERC is an innovative NSF-funded engineering research center dedicated to advancing sustainable, equitable electrified transportation to improve health and quality of life through the development of new shared infrastructure for seamless charging.
-CU Boulder is a key university partner in the ASPIRE ERC, and the ITL Pre-College Program is collaborating on developing ASPIRE-themed K-12 curricula, teacher workshops, summer engineering design camps, and many more exciting initiatives.
+CU Boulder is a key university partner in the ASPIRE ERC, and the Pre-College Engineering program is collaborating on developing ASPIRE-themed K-12 curricula, teacher workshops, summer engineering design camps, and many more exciting initiatives.

 The Teach Engineering Digital Library (TE) is a searchable collection of standards-based engineering curricula for use by K-12 educators that is funded primarily by the National Science Foundation.
 TE is a collaboration among faculty and teachers from around the country who are passionate about K-12 engineering education.
 The online TE digital collection provides over 1,700 free STEM engineering-focused lesson plans, hands-on activities, and maker challenges, as well as more than 250 engineering activity videos.